This year, FOARE will award five general student scholarships and seven named scholarships, each consisting of $5,000:

 - The Vern and Elaine Clark OOH Advertising Industry “Champion” Scholarship

-You can apply for these scholarships by downloading and submitting the PDF or submitting information via the online form.
+You can apply for these scholarships via the online forms below:

 This scholarship recognizes the important link between sales, marketing, and business development that has been a hallmark of the family’s experience within the industry.
 Established by Don and Cathy Allman, the scholarship reflects the Allmans’ passion for sales, marketing, and business development and is awarded to a graduate or undergraduate student enrolled in a business management or other business related program with a focus on sales, marketing, and business development.

-This scholarship is awarded to a woman with a specific connection to the out of home industry who has demonstrated leadership qualities and skills.
-It recognizes the work of Nancy Fletcher, who served for nearly 28 years as the President and CEO of the Outdoor Advertising Association of America (OAAA).
+The Nancy Fletcher Leadership Scholarship, in the amount of $5,000, is awarded to a woman with a specific connection to the out of home industry who has demonstrated leadership qualities and skills.
+The scholarship recognizes the work of Nancy Fletcher, who has served for nearly 28 years as the President and CEO of the Out of Home Advertising Association of America (OAAA).
 An attorney and former billboard company executive, Ms. Fletcher began her career as a lobbyist in the Minnesota State Legislature.

-This scholarship is awarded to a qualified graduate student(s) studying city or urban planning or a similar discipline, preferably enrolled at the University of Utah or the University of Texas.
-Students enrolled at other academic institutions will be considered if there is no qualified candidate for the scholarship from the two preferred schools.
+The Reagan Family Scholarship Endowment is awarded to a qualified graduate student(s) studying city or urban planning or a similar discipline, preferably enrolled at the University of Utah or the University of Texas.
+Students enrolled at other academic institutions also are eligible if there is no qualified candidate for the scholarship from the two preferred schools.
 The scholarship recognizes the contributions of the Reagan Foundation, a Utah-based non-profit organization, to the outdoor advertising industry.

 This scholarship is for a student studying government affairs, urban affairs, public affairs, or political science.
 Known as the Ruth Segal Scholarship, the program is named after a long-time member of the Outdoor Advertising Association of America (OAAA) staff who worked tirelessly to educate federal and state policymakers about the OOH advertising industry.
 The goal of the scholarship is to encourage the study of issues specifically related to OOH advertising and public affairs.